 Information Sharing and Analysis Organizations (ISAOs) and Information Sharing and Analysis Centers (ISACs) exist to provide invaluable information like this.
 These organizations are central resources for gathering and disseminating information about hacker techniques and cybersecurity issues to private and public companies.
-In fact, CompTIA is now working closely with the cybersecurity community on managing an ISAO.
-Using information from an ISAC or ISAO helps organizations anticipate attacks and position cybersecurity controls more effectively.
+In fact, the CompTIA ISAO tailors proactive threat intelligence and actionable analysis to meet the needs of technology companies and provides cybersecurity professionals working for these organizations with a trusted community of peers where you can share cybersecurity information and best practices.

 Threat intelligence feeds such as AlienVault OTX, Blocklist.de, URLhaus, and many others, are also available.
 No matter what organization or threat intelligence feed you choose, it’s up to you to leverage that information as much as possible.
 After all, wouldn’t it be nice if you could further customize and store information that you receive into your own database?